 7. Empathic Tendencies

 Take regular time alone to rest and recharge.
-Go for a solo hike, for example, or lose yourself in a novel.
+For example, go for a solo hike or lose yourself in a novel.

 8. Global Tensions